 Situations That Create Confusion

-- COBRA coverage is not considered creditable for Part B. If you’re 65+ and relying on COBRA for medical coverage, you’ll need to enroll in Part B to avoid penalties and gaps.
+COBRA coverage is not considered creditable for Part B. If you’re 65+ and relying on COBRA for medical coverage, you’ll need to enroll in Part B to avoid penalties and gaps.
+When your employer coverage ends, you may qualify for a special enrollment period to sign up for Medicare without penalty.

-- Retiree coverage is not active employment-based coverage, so it won’t delay Medicare requirements.
+Retiree coverage is not active employment-based coverage, so it won’t delay Medicare requirements.
+Missing the appropriate enrollment periods can result in penalties.

-- Self-employed individuals without group insurance from a company with 20+ employees usually need to enroll in Medicare at 65.
+Self-employed individuals without group insurance from a company with 20+ employees usually need to enroll in Medicare at 65.
+Missing enrollment periods can also lead to penalties.

-There’s no universal answer.
+There’s no universal answer to when you need to sign up for Medicare if you’re working past 65.
 And that’s why so many people get this wrong.

-If you delay enrollment and assume you’re covered, you could get hit with:
+If you delay enrolling or are considering delaying Medicare, you could get hit with:

 That’s why we always recommend verifying your situation with a professional who actually understands Medicare—not just a benefits brochure or online form.